Is a Correction Looming Ahead for Meta Platforms Inc. (FB)

 Sponsored

-The average price from analysts is $286.01, which is $103.54 above the current price.
 FB currently public float of 2.28B and currently shorts hold a 1.28% ratio of that float.
-Today, the average trading volume of FB was 32.88M shares.
+Today, the average trading volume of FB was 32.78M shares.

 FB’s Market Performance

-FB stocks went up by 0.82% for the week, with a monthly drop of -5.15% and a quarterly performance of -7.53%, while its annual performance rate touched -40.64%.
-The volatility ratio for the week stands at 3.89% while the volatility levels for the past 30 days are set at 4.85% for Meta Platforms Inc..
-The simple moving average for the period of the last 20 days is -1.56% for FB stocks with a simple moving average of -32.05% for the last 200 days.
+FB stocks went down by -0.44% for the week, with a monthly drop of -14.61% and a quarterly performance of -4.64%, while its annual performance rate touched -42.25%.
+The volatility ratio for the week stands at 4.86% while the volatility levels for the past 30 days are set at 4.75% for Meta Platforms Inc..
+The simple moving average for the period of the last 20 days is -2.00% for FB stocks with a simple moving average of -32.77% for the last 200 days.

 Analysts’ Opinion of FB